Petition for Writ of Habeas Corpus

 Criminal Trials and Sentencing Hearings

-David B. Hargett, Esq. strives to provide clients and their families high quality services personalized for their unique needs.
-Hargett Law offers free consulation on the following areas of practice.
+David B. Hargett, Esq. has been handling habeas cases and criminal appeals in Virginia state and federal courts since 1996.
+Mr. Hargett strives to provide clients and their families high quality services personalized for their unique needs.
+Hargett Law offers free consultation on the following areas of practice.

 Every criminal defendant convicted in the Circuit Court has a right to file a Petition for Appeal in both the Court of Appeals and the Supreme Court of Virginia.
 Success on appeal can come in the form of winning a new trial or new sentencing hearing, or, depending upon the case, even a complete dismissal of the charges.